Crowley’s Congenital Idiot

-Astrologers Evangeline Adams & Aleister Crowley have this as their first chart in their 1927 book, A Place in the Stars.”
+Astrologer Evangeline Adams has this as her first chart in the 1927 book, A Place in the Stars.”
 Aleister Crowley who helped her write the book at the end of her long life, also has it in his Compleat Works.
 It is for an unknown woman whom they give the epithet, “Congenital Idiot” i.e. someone who was born with developmental but not necessarily a hereditary disease.

-We did rectify this chart from an Ascendant of #5 Libra to #1 or a person frozen in time like a butterfly with a single dart.
+We rectifed this chart from an Ascendant of #5 Libra to #1 or the Sabian Symbol of a person frozen in time like a butterfly with a single dart.
 Our house system is different from them as well; we use Morinus while they popular Placidus.
 No matter, for either way she s a Bowl Temperament Type with all her planets in the Southern or upper hemisphere of her chart giving her a public persona despite her very private personal life.

-The multitude of earth planets is startling: there are six located in Virgo alone, and two more are found trine in the eighth house in Taurus.
-That is quiet a stellium and one of the six is Venus in the house of her fall: so Virgo casting a cold pall upon our gal and making her emotions stifled.
+She has a multitude of earth planets: six located in Virgo alone, and two more are found trine in the eighth house in Taurus.
+That is quiet a stellium and one of the six is Venus in the house of her fall, Virgo, thus casting a cold pall upon our gal and making her emotions stifled.

 If that was not enough, the 12th house is jammed packed, showing how much this person’s life is tied to large institutions as well as how her self-expression is muted.
 This comes up again in her Line of Culture.